 Endpoint Central by default has a custom group named "All Computers Group", which contains all the managed computers.
-If you wanted to block an executable for all the managed computers, then you can choose "All Managed Computers" group and select the executable, which needs to be blocked.
+If you want to block an executable for all the managed computers, then you can choose the default Custom Group and select the executable, which needs to be blocked.
 If you want to block the executable for a selected target, follow the below method.

 To block an executable for specific target, create a new custom group or use the existing custom groups.
-Custom groups can be of any type such as, unique or static.
+Custom groups can be of any type such as, unique or static or dynamic.
 You can block executable by choosing custom group which contains computers.

 Block executable does not support blocking executable which are initiated by the system.